 Settle into the restaurant to work your way through sumptuous plates of yellowfin tuna crudo; Aylesbury duck breast glazed with smoke maple syrup; and fresh and candied cherries with vanilla yogurt and ginger snap biscuit.

 55–57 Gertrude Street, Fitzroy

 Is it a restaurant?
 No. Is it breathtakingly romantic?
 Hell yes.
 Found on level 55 of the Rialto, Lui Bar is the gold standard of special occasion dates.
 Sure, you go for the view, but you stay for the out of this world cocktails that are some of the city's finest.
-For all you espresso martini lovers out there, proceed at your own risk with the Vodka Pour Over - it's that good you'll struggle to drink the basic version ever again.
+For all the espresso martini lovers out there, proceed at your own risk with the Vodka Pour Over - it's that good you'll struggle to drink the basic version ever again.

-We know what you're thinking, why not chose the more appropriate sibling venue Vue De Monde?
+We know what you're thinking, why not choose the more appropriate sibling venue Vue De Monde?
 Don't get us wrong, Vue De Monde is one of the most romantic restaurants in Melbourne, but you probably already knew that.
 Upstairs boasts a more relaxed energy where you can cosy up to your beau without the formal dining setting.

 Rialto Tower, 525 Collins Street, Melbourne

 A hipster wine bar that serves superlative snacks; a little restaurant boasting an eclectic selection of darn good drops.
 Whatever you’re in the mood for, Bar Liberty has you covered.
 Iterations of Old and New World wines guarantee endless tasting notes, whilst the fermented beverage list and selection of ‘sticky icky' drops will keep your date suitably entertained.